 The successor to HR+ insulation glass.
 Here an improved coating is used with an argon gas filling.
 This is currently the most widely used double glazing.

-HR++ glass is also called triple or triple glazing.
-HR glass consists not of two, but three panes of glass and thus two cavities.
+HR+++ glass is also called triple glass or triple glazing.
+HR glass consists of not two, but three panes of glass and thus two cavities.
 The two outer panes have the improved HR coating on the inside and the cavities are filled with noble gas.
-Triple glazing is a lot thicker and heavier than HR++ glass because of the three panes of glass.
+Triple pane glass is a lot thicker and heavier than HR++ glass because of the three panes of glass.
 Because of this, it usually cannot be used in existing window frames.

 Learn more about HR glass such as double and triple glazing on our insulation glass product pages.